barryclark/jekyll-now/_posts/2020-12-12-mayor-update.md

 	<source src="https://i.imgur.com/350e0BG.mp4">
 	Your crappy browser, or mobile, doesn't support video tag.
 </video>
 I did my first website when I was 14 y.o., that was 21 years ago, that has been a lot of time reading about **HTML**, **CSS** and **JS**, and a bunch of other technologies and software, **press F to pay respect to Macromedia Flash**.
-This year I took the leap of faith, and ask at my previous job if I can help the devs with all the frontend work, and well, everything went kinda smooth and now I have a new job and my actual position is **UI Frontend Developer** .
-I also start to take seriously learning about coding Apple apps (yes now you can do multiplatform apps) took a couple of courses, started to read a lot, bought more courses and books and kickstarted a serie of instagram post where I pick some random but *good looking* UIs and code it, lots of fun and lots of learning, maybe I should start posting here some of those UI.
+This year took the leap of faith, and ask at my previous job if can I help the devs with all the frontend work, and well, everything went kinda smooth and now have a new job and my actual position is **UI Frontend Developer** .
+Also start to take seriously learning about coding Apple apps (yes now you can do multiplatform apps, which makes it really intersting) took a couple of courses, started to read a lot, bought more courses and books and kickstarted a serie of instagram post where I pick some random but *good looking* UIs and code it, lots of fun and lots of learning, maybe I should start posting here some of those UI and write how's the approach.

 ## Did a Couple of Live Streams

-With my little experiment in SwiftUI, I decided that the easiest way to learn/share, was doing streamings, this lead me to a couple of **weeks** of learning about streaming, and was a lot of fun, sadly my computer wasn’t able to manage the stream, and while I was coding in xcode, so I moved to my iPad to do the coding, I also learnt how to stream into Instragram Live.
+With my little experiment in SwiftUI, I decided that the easiest way to learn/share, was doing streamings, this lead me to a couple of **weeks** of learning about streaming, and was a lot of fun, sadly my computer wasn’t able to manage the stream, and while I was coding in Xcode, so I moved to my iPad to do the coding, also learnt how to stream into Instragram Live.
 For sure I’ll do a couple of streamings.

 ## Drone hard